NVIDIA/deepops/README.md

 Configuration of the DGX is accomplished via Ansible roles.
 Modify the file `ansible/site.yml` to enable or disable various components

-Type the password for `dgxuser` on the DGX when prompted while running the bootstrap playbook.
+Type the default password for `dgxuser` on the DGX when prompted while running the bootstrap playbook.
-The default password for `dgxuser` can be found in the file `containers/dgxie/configuration`:
+The default password for `dgxuser` is `DgxUser123`:

 ```sh
 ansible-playbook -k -K -l dgx-servers ansible/playbooks/bootstrap.yml
 ```

 After running the first command, you may omit the `-K` flag on subsequent runs.
-The password for the `deepops` user will also change to the one set in the `groups_vars/all.yml` file.
+The password for the `deepops` user will also change to the one set in the `groups_vars/all.yml` file (by default, this password is `deepops`).
 Run the site playbook to finish configuring the DGX:

 ```sh
 ansible-playbook -k -l dgx-servers ansible/site.yml